mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-interactive-messages.md

  - `update.Props == nil` - Do not update `Props` field.
  - `update.Props == {}` - Clear all properties, except the username and icon of the original message, as well as whether the message was pinned to channel or contained emoji reactions.
  - `update.Props == some_props` - Post will be updated to `some_props`.
 Username and icon of the original message, and whether the message was pinned to channel or contained emoji reactions will not be updated.

-Note that in 5.10 and earlier, `Update.Props == nil` incorrectly cleared all properties of the interactive message.